aws/karpenter-provider-aws/docs/aws/README.md

 ```

 Or you can manually delete the node with

+> Karpenter automatically adds a node finalizer to properly cordon and drain nodes before they are terminated.
 ```bash
 kubectl delete node $NODE_NAME
 ```

 ### Cleanup
-> to avoid additional costs make sure you delete all ec2 instances before deleting the other cluster resources.
+> To avoid additional costs make sure you delete all ec2 instances before deleting the other cluster resources.
 ```bash
 helm delete karpenter -n karpenter aws cloudformation delete-stack --stack-name Karpenter-${CLUSTER_NAME}